 Count-cost and choosiness-cost trade-offs exist

-The first two trade-offs identified in the introduction describe how a given pool of energy can be divided into many small units or proportionally fewer large units.
+The first two trade-offs identified in the introduction describe how a given pool of mass can be divided into many small units or proportionally fewer large units.
 Abundant theory and empirical evidence underpins the seed size-seed number trade-off (Smith & Fretwell 1974; Moles et al. 2004; Sadras 2007) and here we extend the theory to include two trade-offs that account for the significant accessory costs required for seed production.
 The first trade-off is between seed count and total reproductive costs, closely related to the well-established seed size-seed count trade-off, demonstrating that large-seeded species are those species with high overall per seed reproductive costs and low seed counts (Smith & Fretwell 1974; Rees & Westoby 1997; Moles & Westoby 2006).
-The second is the ovule count-pollen-attraction costs trade-off, suggesting plants have a fixed pool of energy to allocate to construct flowers to the point of pollination and this energy may be divided into fewer showier flowers or into more numerous but cheaper flowers (Rosenheim et al. 2014).
+The second is the ovule count-pollen-attraction costs trade-off, suggesting plants have a fixed pool of mass to allocate to construct flowers to the point of pollination and this mass may be divided into fewer showier flowers or into more numerous but cheaper flowers (Rosenheim et al. 2014).

 The third trade-off is between choosiness (inverse of seedset) and the relative cost of producing a single ovule to the point of pollination: species for whom producing an ovule is less costly tend to have lower seedset (Lord & Westoby 2006; Rosenheim et al. 2014).
-Species with low seed set are also termed parental optimists: they produce excess pollinated ovules, relative to the seeds they can provision in an average year, because they are always optimistic that the year will be better than average.
+Species with low seed set are also termed maternal optimists: they produce excess pollinated ovules, relative to the seeds they can provision in an average year, because they are always optimistic that the year will be better than average.
 Due to the large number of ovules they produce, they are selected to reduce their pollen-attraction costs (Haig & Westoby 1988; Schreiber et al. 2015; Rosenheim et al. 2015).
 Since these species have lower seed output, they are under stronger selection to produce seeds that will successfully establish (Lord & Westoby 2006).
 Simply being larger is part of their strategy (Moles & Westoby 2006), but ensuring their seeds have vigorous genotypes is another correlate of this same strategy dimension and one achieved through greater choosiness for the most vigorous embryos shortly after pollination (Westoby & Rice 1982; Willson & Burley 1983; Sutherland 1986; Guittian 1993).
-Having excess ovules pollinated means parental optimists can be more selective in terms of pollen receipt (Zimmerman & Pyke 1988) and which zygotes to provision (Willson & Burley 1983; Sutherland 1986; Guittian 1993).
+Having excess ovules pollinated means maternal optimists can be more selective in terms of pollen receipt (Zimmerman & Pyke 1988) and which zygotes to provision (Willson & Burley 1983; Sutherland 1986; Guittian 1993).

-Coordinated shifts in reproductive energy allocation across species
+Coordinated shifts in reproductive mass allocation across species